-- Sensitive to sights, sounds, smells, pain, and stimulants such as coffee.
+- They are sensitive to sights, sounds, smells, pain, and stimulants such as coffee.

-- Have difficulty when being observed or judged for general worthiness.
+- HSPs have difficulty when being observed or judged for general worthiness.

-- Tendency to be philosophical or spiritual in their orientation, rather than being materialistic.
+- They have a tendency to be philosophical or spiritual in their orientation, rather than being materialistic.

-- Describe themselves as being creative or intuitive.
+- They describe themselves as being creative or intuitive.

-- Dream vividly and have good dream recall.
+- They dream vividly and have good dream recall.

-- Love music, art, nature and physical beauty.
+- They love music, art, nature and physical beauty.

-- Feel exceptionally strong emotions, such as acute bouts of joy, sorrow, melancholy and fear.
+- They feel exceptionally strong emotions, such as acute bouts of joy, sorrow, melancholy and fear.

-- Process information about their environments, both physical and emotional, very deeply.
+- They process information about their environments, both physical and emotional, very deeply.

-- Notice subtleties: such as another person’s shift in mood or a light bulb burning too brightly.
+- They notice subtleties: such as another person’s shift in mood or a light bulb burning too brightly.

-- Dislike or avoid violent films and TV shows.
+- They dislike violent films and TV shows.

-- Acutely aware of the consequences of their own behaviour.
+- The are acutely aware of the consequences of their own behaviour.